moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 This is the most important part of the analysis.
 The whole process comes down to this very aspect of drawing insight from the data.
 Being able to explain complex relationships that exist between **1.1.1** and **1.1.6**.

-In this section, you can statistically elaborate on how the individual features of each factor above affects climate change.
+In this section, you can statistically elaborate on how the individual features of each factor above affect climate change.
 Present your opinion scientifically and use your calculations, references, and description to back up your facts.

 ---

 ### 1.1.8 Recommendation and Conclusion

-Use this section as an opportunity to present possible recommendations on how managing the evaluated factors would benefit globe and help control, mitigate and adapt to climate changes.
+Use this section as an opportunity to present possible recommendations on how managing the evaluated factors would benefit the globe and help control, mitigate, and adapt to climate changes.

 ---